larus-breeze/doc_larus/documentation/Larus_NMEA_Protocol.md

   3) `D` for the instant air density
   4) `B` for battery voltage
   5) `V` for climb rate (vario), pressure altitude and true air speed (TAS)
+  6) `S` For settings such as MacCready, water ballast, bugs and QNH

 ## Regular NMEA 0183 Sentences